The Office of New Student Programs is a small office that runs big programs with the help of talented University of Michigan students.

 International & Fall Orientation Leaders

 The Office of New Student Programs hires students to work as Orientation Leaders for our two end-of-summer programs, International Orientation and Final Fall Orientation.
 Students working for these two programs also help with the Welcome to Michigan Program.
 This approximately 2-week commitment provides students with the opportunity to help incoming freshmen and transfer students as well as give back to the University community.
-Applications are now open!
-If you would like to apply, please click here.
-Deadline to apply is Monday, March 26, 2018.
+Applications will open in March 2019.

 UMETC Cast Members & Stage Staff